How to Upload a Base64 String as a File to the Fastio API

 Step 2: Encode the bytes to Base64

-Step 3: Format the JSON payload
+Step 3: Format the MCP tools/call

-Step 4: Send the POST request Send the payload to the Fast.io API endpoint.
-Once the server receives the request, it decodes the Base64 string back into binary data and writes the file to storage.
+Once the MCP server receives the call, it decodes content_base64 back into binary data and writes the file to storage.
 This process also triggers Intelligence Mode indexing.

 Code Examples for Base64 Uploads